NanceCA/clickygame/README.md

 The application keeps track of score and communicates relevant messaging to the user.

-See the quick illustration below:
+See the quick illustration below.
+The deployed version can be found [here](https://floating-taiga-37159.herokuapp.com/)

 ![App snapshot](./screenshot.PNG)